MicrosoftDocs/defender-docs/defender-endpoint/mac-jamfpro-policies.md

     :::image type="content" source="media/9d6e5386e652e00715ff348af72671c6.png" alt-text="The save option for the configuration settings." lightbox="media/9d6e5386e652e00715ff348af72671c6.png":::

-17. Create a smart group for machines with Microsoft Defender profiles.
+1. Create a smart group for machines with Microsoft Defender profiles.

    For a better user experience, configuration profiles to enrolled machines must be installed before Microsoft Defender's package.
-In most cases JAMF Pro pushes configuration profiles immediately, and those policies are executed after some time (that is, during check-in).
+In most cases JamF Pro pushes configuration profiles immediately, and those policies are executed after some time (that is, during check-in).
 However, in some cases, configuration profiles deployment can be deployed with a significant delay (that is, if a user's machine is locked).

-    JAMF Pro provides a way to ensure the correct order.
+   JamF Pro provides a way to ensure the correct order.
 You can create a smart group for machines that already received Microsoft Defender's configuration profile, and install Microsoft Defender's package only to those machines (and as soon as they receive this profile).

        Follow these steps:

    1. Create a smart group.
 In a new browser window, open **Smart Computers Groups**.

     2. Select **New**, and give your group a name.